University Counseling Center

 The seminars conducted by UCC are designed to support the clinical responsibilities of trainees and to advance their conceptual and theoretical understanding of clinical work.
 All seminars are case-oriented and thus emphasize a “hands on” approach to integrating theory with clinical practice.
 Doctoral interns are required to attend all of the following seminars except for the postdoc seminar.
 Postdoctoral fellows’ seminar requirements are listed within each description.
 If a postdoctoral fellow is interested in attending an additional, not required seminar, they may do so after consulting with the seminar leader and postdoc coordinator.

-This weekly seminar provides an in-depth exploration of therapy – focusing in particular on the practical application of brief treatment and psychodynamic concepts in our university counseling center context.
+This weekly seminar provides an in-depth exploration of therapy – focusing in particular on the practical application of brief treatment, clinical topics, and multiculturally sensitive counseling in our university counseling center context.
 We will focus on issues of diagnosis and client suitability, psychodynamic conceptualization and intervention, establishing and maintaining a focus in treatment, and termination.
 Participants will explore their own interpersonal process and transference/countertransference paradigms that surface when working within a brief model.
 Participants will have the opportunity to see the work of their colleagues and present their own.
 This seminar is required for all psychology interns.

 Group Psychotherapy Seminar